eclipse-imagen/imagen/docs/guide/acquisition/index.md

 pb.add(image);

 // Create the PNM operation.
-op = JAI.create("PNM", pb);
+op = ImageN.create("PNM", pb);
 ```

 ### 4.4.9 Reading Standard AWT Images

 The `AWTImage` operation allows standard Java AWT images to be
-directly imported into JAI, as a rendered image.
+directly imported into ImageN, as a rendered image.
 By default, the width
 and height of the image are the same as the original AWT image.
 The
 sample model and color model are set according to the AWT image data.
 The layout of the `PlanarImage` may be specified using the